humio/humio-s3-archive-tools/README.md

 $REPO_$TAGNAME1-$TAGVALUE1_$TAGNAME2-$TAGVALUE2_..._$UNIXTIMESTAMP_$SEGMENTID.raw
 ```

-The `$UNIXTIMESTAMP` is the time of the first even in the file.
+The `$UNIXTIMESTAMP` is the time of the first event in the file.
 At this point
 you can use a tool like [Filebeat](https://docs.humio.com/integrations/data-shippers/beats/filebeat/)
 to re-ingest this data into Humio to search (or do whatever else you want with it).